10 Natural Tips to Fresh-Smelling Towels and Sheets

 Cramming too many items in a washing machine keeps any of them from getting properly clean.
 Add linens one at a time to the washer and stop when the top of the pile is one hand’s width away from the top of the drum.

-Your dryer or clothesline are convenient helpers in your quest for fresh-smelling towels and sheets.
-You can eliminate mildew smells and sanitize fabrics using your dryer’s high heat setting.
 Or, if you prefer to line dry clothes, hang them in direct sunlight so the sun’s UV ray’s can kill odor-causing germs.
 Just be sure to dry them thoroughly until there are no traces of moisture.

 Strip-washing is a method to deep clean towels and bedding that helps keep them smelling fresh by eliminating product buildup and soap scum that traps odors.
-To strip-wash linens, add 1/4 cup of borax, 1/4 cup of washing soda, and 1/2 cup of liquid laundry detergent directly to the machine.
-Select the longest, hottest wash and rinse cycle permitted on the fabric’s care label.
 Strip-washing can be harsh on fabric, so it’s something to do just once or twice a year, but it’s grossly satisfying to see how much grime comes out of your linens when you do.

 After you’ve washed and dried your linens, don’t ruin your efforts by wadding them into a pile and cramming them into a musty closet.
 Fold clean towels and sheets directly out of the dryer to prevent wrinkles, but wait to put them away until they’ve cooled so you can be sure they’re completely dry.
-Once you’re certain, place them on your linen closet shelves with plenty of space between stacks so air can circulate.
-You can even tuck sachets between layers to add a beautiful scent to your towels and sheets.

 Damp-absorbing materials: Charcoal, clay or crystal kitty litter, silica gel, baking soda, cedar shavings, chalk sticks or powder, uncooked rice.